 and you're on the right track - the British term anorak

 is also a close translation.
 In Japan, the term Otaku does not carry a positive meaning, at all.
+Think of the bad reputation bronies

-A semi-related term is hikikomori
+A related term is hikikomori

 , which refers to a teenager or young adult who withdraws completely from society for an extended period, typically isolating themselves within their parents' house and become psychologically fixated to particular hobbies; hikikomori in media are usually otaku of some sort.
-Hikikomori are also critically viewed as lazy and outright creepy, which doesn't help the perception of otaku much.
-Especially after 1989, when serial killer Tsutomu Miyazaki was shown to be both an otaku and hikikomori, leading to a moral panic.
+Hikikomori are also critically viewed as lazy and outright creepy, which doesn't help the perception of otaku much - especially after 1989, when serial killer Tsutomu Miyazaki was shown to be both an otaku and hikikomori, leading to a moral panic.

 Otakuism is associated with men, with the notable exceptions of the Fangirls